kuprel/min-dalle/README.md

 It currently takes **7.4 seconds** to generate an image with DALL·E Mega on a standard GPU runtime in Colab.

-The flax model and the code for coverting it to torch can be found [here](https://github.com/kuprel/min-dalle-flax).
+The flax model and code for converting it to torch can be found [here](https://github.com/kuprel/min-dalle-flax).

 ## Install